Inventory & Stock

 On pressing the STOCK TAKE, the user can see the list of stock takes which have been created already or a message informing them that “There is no stock take to display” with an option to CREATE NEW STOCK TAKE.

-A stock take can be either Partial or Full stock take for a given store location.
+A stock take can be either Partial, Full or Used Items stock take for a given store location.

-A PARTIAL stock take, sets only the values of those items counted during the stock take.
-Whereas a FULL stock take, amends those items counted during the stock take and also sets all other stock items to zero that were not counted during the stock take.
+A PARTIAL stock take, sets only the values of those inventory items counted during the stock take.
+Whereas a FULL stock take, amends those inventory items counted during the stock take and also sets all other stock inventory items to zero that were not counted during the stock take.

 When you create a stock take, the status is set to OPEN along with the open date and the user creating the stock take.

-If you do not select PARTIAL or FULL during stock take creation, the system will default to PARTIAL when pressing the CREATE STOCK TAKE button.
+If you do not select the scope during stock take creation, the system will default to PARTIAL when pressing the CREATE STOCK TAKE button.

 Once created, the OPEN stock take is added to the list.

-On selecting the stock take from the list, the user can begin adding items to the stock take via the 3 input methods: scanning the barcode using the tablet camera, manually entering the barcode or selecting the item from the Category/Item lists.
+On selecting the stock take from the list, the user can begin adding items to the stock take via the 3 input methods: scanning the barcode using the tablet camera, manually entering the barcode, selecting the item from the Category/Item lists or using the Bluetooth scanner, with the App keeping a running total of the number of used items scanned during the session.

 To limit the results in the Category and Items list boxes, the 2 filter checkboxes can be applied to either to only display new items or only show stock controlled at the source location.